kmarusek/1010/wp-content/plugins/fast-velocity-minify/readme.txt

 == Changelog ==

+= 2.7.9 [2020.02.18] =
+* changed cache file names hash to longer names to avoid colisions on elementor plugin

+= 2.7.8 [2020.02.06] =
+* updated PHP Minify with full support for PHP 7.4
+* added try, catch wrappers for merged javacript files with console log errors (instead of letting the browser stop execution on error)
+* improved compatibility with windows servers
+* improved compatibility for font paths with some themes

 = 2.7.7 [2019.10.15] =
 * added a capability check on the status page ajax request, which could show the cache file path when debug mode is enabled to subscribers